 - A Tri-Hospital PI may also be the locally responsible investigator for their home institution.

 - The initial application form to be used will be the THREB Application Form.
 This is located on the THREB website.

 - Before the initial application can be submitted for review the application must first receive administrative approval from each hospital that is involved in the research.

 - This administrative approval process is slightly different at each of the three hospitals.

 - Contact information for the administrative process is contained in Part 3 of the THREB Application Form.

-- Waterloo investigators also need to create a Form 101 in the Waterloo online application system to ensure the application is assigned a number and a file created.
+- Waterloo investigators also need to submit an apllication in the online research ethics application system to ensure the application is assigned a number and a file created.

 - Once administrative approval is obtained from the hospital(s), the initial application can be submitted to the PI’s home institution and will be reviewed by both the THREB and a Waterloo research ethics committee.
 Communication of the combined review results to researchers will be coordinated by the PI’s home institution.

 - Ethics clearance to begin the research will be provided through one clearance notification certificate signed by both the Waterloo research ethics committee and the THREB.